Building Strong Vendor Relationships: A Buyer’s Guide

 Fair and Transparent Practices

-A good vendor relationship is built on trust, and there is no better way to build trust than being transparent with your vendors.
+A good vendor relationship is built on trust, and there is no better way to build trust than by being transparent with your vendors.
 Here are some ways to promote fairness with your vendors:

 • Ethical Conduct: Conduct business ethically and transparently.
 Avoid unfair practices that could damage your reputation.